bgdnvk/clanker/README.md

 ## WHAT WORKS AND WHAT IVE TESTED
 ask command works rly well, analyzing AWS infra on different AWS environments is pretty cool, OpenAI works and so does Claude 4 on AWS Bedrock (use claude 4 with bedrock if you can)

-once you establish your AI and INFRA profiles in the yaml you can just do ```clanker ask "what's the last error from my big-api-service lambda?"```
+once you add your AI and INFRA profiles in the yaml you can just do ```clanker ask "what's the last error from my big-api-service lambda?"```

 I also have added keywords you can establish with your services, this will become a matrix later on for dependencies we modify.